genuinetools/upmail/README.md

     	Mailgun API Key to use for sending email (optional) -mailgun-domain string
-    	Mailgun Domain to use for sending email (optional) -mandrill string
+    	Mailgun Domain to use for sending email (optional) -password string
-    	Mandrill API Key to use for sending email (optional) -password string
     	SMTP server password
   -recipient string